OpenEvalProject/evals/manuscripts/elife-48528/v2/manuscript.md

 ## Abstract

-10.7554/eLife.48528.001 Many microbes and fungi acquire the essential ion Fe 3+ through the synthesis and secretion of high-affinity chelators termed siderophores.
+Many microbes and fungi acquire the essential ion Fe3+ through the synthesis and secretion of high-affinity chelators termed siderophores.
 In Gram-negative bacteria, these ferric-siderophore complexes are actively taken up using highly specific TonB-dependent transporters (TBDTs) located in the outer bacterial membrane (OM).
 However, the detailed mechanism of how the inner-membrane protein TonB connects to the transporters in the OM as well as the interplay between siderophore- and TonB-binding to the transporter is still poorly understood.
 Here, we present three crystal structures of the TBDT FoxA from Pseudomonas aeruginosa (containing a signalling domain) in complex with the siderophore ferrioxamine B and TonB and combine them with a detailed analysis of binding constants.
 The structures show that both siderophore and TonB-binding is required to form a translocation-competent state of the FoxA transporter in a two-step TonB-binding mechanism.
 The complex structure also indicates how TonB-binding influences the orientation of the signalling domain.

 ## Introduction